dotnet/runtime/src/mono/mono/mini/cpu-x86.md

 # the required specifiers are: len, clob (if registers are clobbered), the registers
 # specifiers if the registers are actually used, flags (when scheduling is implemented).
 #
+# Templates can be defined by using the 'template' keyword instead of an opcode name.
+# The template name is assigned from a (required) 'name' specifier.
+# To apply a template to an opcode, just use the template:template_name specifier: any value
+# defined by the template can be overridden by adding more specifiers after the template.
+#
 # See the code in mini-x86.c for more details on how the specifiers are used.
 #
 break: len:1